ademirson1g/MovieTvShowApiWebsite/README.md

 You must first clone the repository from a git clone in order to run this Website.

-When you open the, the second step is to browse to the movieapi my-app:
+When you open the, the second step is to browse to the  my-app:

                              cd my-app